percipia/eslgo/README.md

 # eslgo
-eslgo is a [FreeSWITCH™](https://freeswitch.com/) ESL library for GoLang
+eslgo is a [FreeSWITCH™](https://freeswitch.com/) ESL library for GoLang. eslgo was written from the ground up in idiomatic Go fo use in our production products tested handling thousands of calls per second.

 ## Install
 ```